 This white cathedral to the written word is a destination for library lovers and Stuttgart citizens.
 Stuttgart's public library has an impressive modern design with features like solar power glass roof, sliding slat windows to prevent glare, wrap-around balcony, and rooftop terrace.
 All of this is wrapped around an empty central section called the "Heart".
-The space is fit for the hottest event space in the city, and it does host special events .
+The space is also used for events, and it's fit for the hottest fetes in the city.

-There is a total of 500,000 media units are available for public use.
-Visitors can use the sound studio, browse the music section with LPs, notation software, play on the children's floor, make use of the library for insomniacs (cubby system open 24 hours), and even an art lending library.
-At the top, charity-run Café LesBar provides refreshments for the body once the mind is sated.Continue to 5 of 11 below.
+There is a total of 500,000 media units available for public use.
+Visitors can use the sound studio, browse the music section (with LPs), use notation software, play on the children's floor, make use of the library in the middle of the night (cubby system open 24 hours), and even check out pieces of art.
+The charity-run Café LesBar provides refreshments for the body once the mind is sated.Continue to 5 of 11 below.

 05 of 11

 Fernsehturm Stuttgart (TV Tower) is from the 1950s and dominates the Stuttgart skyline at 217 meters high.
 Once controversial in its design (and cost), it has become the main model for television towers for around the world and the beloved symbol of the city.

 While it usually blends into the scenery of the surrounding woods, visitors to the tower can admire the city from a beautiful new angle.
 Located on the Hoher Bopser, visitors can see everything from the Black Forest to vineyards to the Swabian Jura (Swabian Alps).

 Germany has some of the best museums in the world.
 It also has some of the weirdest.
 Stuttgart is the proud home of one of these museums.

 Stuttgart's Schweinemuseum is the largest pig museum in the world.
 Housed in a former slaughterhouse, there are over 40,000 pig artifacts here in 25 themed rooms from piggy banks to the golden pig room.